MAY '26BLOG / TUTORIALS6 MIN READ

 Two reasons, both structural.

 First, the products were built for one job each.
 A newsletter app sends email.
-A CMS publishes pages.
+A blog tool publishes pages.
 Neither was built to share a draft with the other.
-So when you want a post to live in both places, you copy text from one to the other, fix the formatting drift, reupload the images, and rewrite the links.
+So when you want a post to live in both places, you copy the text from one to the other, fix the formatting that came out wrong, re-upload the images, and rewrite the links.

 The three ways people publish to both today